aliyun/aicb/training/tutorial.md

 ## Generate Workload for Simulation(SimAI)
 ### Quick start
-AICB's script for generating Workload is: `./scripts/megatron_workload_with_aiob.sh` We provide four pre-existing models (7/13/22/175)B to quickly generate the corresponding Workload, which can be specified using the parameter `--model_size`.The computation part of the model can be selected to use aiob via--aiob_enableWhen not using aiob, the default fixed time is used to fill the Workload.When `--aiob_enable` is enabled, if `--comp_filepath` is not specified, the current GPU's computation time will be used to fill the Workload
+AICB's script for generating Workload is: `./scripts/megatron_workload_with_aiob.sh` We provide four pre-existing models (7/13/22/175)B and DeepSeek (16/236/671)B to quickly generate the corresponding Workload, which can be specified using the parameter `--model_size`.The computation part of the model can be selected to use aiob via--aiob_enableWhen not using aiob, the default fixed time is used to fill the Workload.When `--aiob_enable` is enabled, if `--comp_filepath` is not specified, the current GPU's computation time will be used to fill the Workload
 Below is an example of generating a Workload with a model size of 7B, tp 4, pp 1, a total GPU count of 4096, gbs 8192, mbs 1, sequence length of 4096, with flash_attn, swiglu, and aiob enabled, and reading Example.txt as the computation time.
 ```bash
 sh ./scripts/megatron_workload_with_aiob.sh -m 7 \